zajrik/pickle-mod/README.md

 to the use of the relatively drastic permissions a moderation bot requires to function.
 I will not help you adapt my code to your own purposes.

-For support you can go to the official support Discord server: https://discord.gg/CW48Pkp
-A permanent bot invite link can be found there along with a permanent post containing the setup guide
+For support you can go to the official support Discord server: https://discord.gg/CW48Pkp A permanent bot invite link can be found there along with a permanent post containing the setup guide.

 >**Disclaimer:** The support server is explicitly for support for the usage of the instance my bot, `Pickle Mod#2744 (ID 264411398736445441)`, that I host, run,